just95/toml.dart/README.md

 All kinds of **arrays** including **arrays of tables** are stored as `List` objects.
 The encoder accepts any `Iterable`, though.
 The items of the list represent either a value or a table.
-Consider the document that contains an array of tables.
+Consider the following document that contains an array of tables.

 ```toml
 [[items]]